cyanChill/RepoSift/README.md

 ### Setting Up the Database

-For this application, I've used PlanetScale as my database provider of choice.
-[Click this](https://planetscale.com/docs/tutorials/planetscale-quick-start-guide) for a brief guide on creating a database with PlanetScale.
-Once we created a database in PlanetScale, we want to push the schema defined in this repository to your database by running `pnpm db:push`.
+For this application, I've used Neon as my database provider of choice.
+[Click this](https://neon.tech/docs/get-started-with-neon/signing-up) for a brief guide on creating a database with Neon.
+Once we created a database in Neon, we want to push the schema defined in this repository to your database by running `pnpm db:push`.

-- This runs `npx drizzle-kit push:mysql --config=drizzle.config.ts`.
+- This runs `npx drizzle-kit push:pg --config=drizzle.config.ts`.

 > **Ref:** https://orm.drizzle.team/kit-docs/overview